mimuw-jnp2-rust/project-gobhop/README.md

-# Frobnicator (this is a template)
+# GobHop

 ## Authors
-- Andrzej Głuszak (@agluszak on GitHub)
-- Linus Torvalds (@torvalds on GitHub)
+- Jan Ossowski (@janossowski on GitHub)

 ## Description
-Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.
+GobHop is a platformer game where the player controls a goblin in a vertical tunnel.
+The goal is to make it as high as possible by jumping on platforms and using rockets to launch the goblin further.
+If the goblin falls, the game ends.

 ## Features
-- map generator
-- shooting
-- enemy AI
-- game state saving and loading
+- controls, including walking left and right on a platform, regular jump and rocket jump (higher than regular, but consumes a container of rocket fuel)
+- randomly generated platforms and rocket fuel containers
+- score based on how high you managed to get
+- combo score multipliers for advancing many floors in a quick succession
-- scores
+- high scores screen

 ## Plan
-In the first part we're going to implement the basics: movement, physics and shooting.
-The enemies will simply bounce from one edge of the platform to the other.
-There will be only a single map.

-In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.
+First I'd like to create the base functionalities of the game.
+This includes the controls and platform generation.
+At this point the graphics may still be placeholders.

+Then, I'd like to add the remaining features, which include scores, combos, recording high scores and possibly some additional ones (such as different platform types and powerups).

 ## Libraries
 - Bevy
-- Serde (for serialization)